Jonghwap/Jonghwap.github.io/_publications/radial-concentration.md

 journal_url: https://www.sciencedirect.com/science/article/pii/S0304414924001728
 order: 2
 abstract: >-
   We establish concentration inequalities for the optimal transport cost under radial cost functions with superpolynomial growth.
-Compared to the Fournier--Guillin rate
+Compared to the classical Fournier-Guillin rate for the Wasserstein distance $\mathcal{w}_p$, our new estimates provide sharper rates.
 ---